nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 #### Date
-A date represents a point in time, such as aa birthdate or starting or ending days where someone is available for meet ups.
+A date represents a point in time, such as aa birthdate or starting or ending days when someone is available for meet ups.
 * Date must be in the format `YYYY-MM-DD`
 * Entering dates that have already passed is allowed.
 * When a person's available dates have passed, it will not be removed.